CRITIQUE | THE TEXT

 It just does not have the qualities of the greatest literature.
 I suspect the qualities that have led to its iconic status—and to its placement at number 31 on the Modern Library list of top English-language novels of the twentieth century, ahead of some of the best works of Hemingway, Faulkner, Lawrence and Conrad—are polemical, rather than literary.

 The example of the pigs who end up living off the sweat of the other animals, just as the overthrown humans once did, is not meant to illustrate that all revolutions end up replacing one set of exploiters with another, but rather to warn those who would make revolution to beware would-be leaders who would use the revolution for their personal advantage.
-Centralized power was the danger Orwell saw the Soviet experiment falling prey to, as opposed to the syndicalist organization he favoured.
+Centralized power was the danger Orwell saw the Soviet experiment falling prey to, as opposed to the grassroots collectivism he favoured.

 I happened to re-read the book recently while also dipping into Grimm's Fairy Tales.
 The juxtaposition made me notice that Animal Farm really works in this context, as a far-fetched story of talking animals representing the absurdly exaggerated characteristics of humans, with a moral to be decoded from its conclusion.
 Which is fine and good.
+I appreciate it.